-No, it won't.
+Not at launch.
 Back in March, Epic Games announced that The Outer Worlds would be an Epic Games Store exclusive for the standard period of one year.
-If you want, though, The Outer Worlds will also be available on the Windows Store—if you're brave enough to navigate that nightmare.
+It will also be playable through the Microsoft Store on PC, however.

 What's the story premise of The Outer Worlds?
 The setting?

 Your character was on a ship transporting humans to the newly-formed Halcyon colony, a duo of planets on the edge of the galaxy.
 The ship got lost on the way, which means you’ve been in cryosleep for 70 years.
 That should be too long for you to survive but somehow, a scientist has managed to awaken you, and he wants your help saving your fellow frozen travelers.

 You can choose to help him or immediately turn him into the corporate authorities (the whole colony and everything in it is run and owned by various corporations) for a cash reward.
 You can even play both sides against each other.
 Or, you can just venture off and explore the world from the get-go.
 The main story is branching and will have multiple endings—the one you see will depend on the choices you make.

 Most of the time, you’ll be on the two main planets.
 One has been better terraformed and is therefore more populated.
 The other is wilder, and home to more aggressive alien life.
 Both are vibrant and colourful, and Wes likened the aesthetic to No Man’s Sky after seeing the game in action.
 As well as the two planets, you’ll visit space stations and moons.

 Do your choices matter?